sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 ### Step 2: Customer checkout

-Customer checkout happens during transaction initialization, and it’s an essential part of your marketplace payment flow.
+Customer checkout happens during transaction initialization, and it's an essential part of your marketplace payment flow.
 It's also the step that requires the most integration work.

 Before you start implementation, consider what payment methods you are about to integrate and where your customers are located.
 Does the payment method have separate authorization and capture actions, or are the funds immediately captured during the payment?
 Are your customers located in countries that require 3D Security?